 9. Hognose Snake

-The noses of hooknose snakes are somewhat more erect and pointed than those of hognose snakes, which makes them highly intriguing.
+Hooknose snakes’ noses are somewhat more erect and pointed than those of hognose snakes, which makes them highly intriguing.

-They also emit tiny clicking noises, which some people describe as tooting noises.
+They also emit tiny clicking noises, which some people describe as tooting.

 These types of snakes in New Mexico typically have smooth scales, dark brown patches running the length of their backs, and a gray or gray-brown color.

 They have cream or pale yellow undersides.
-They resemble the Hognose in having an upturned snout, as suggested by its name.
+Like the Hognose, they have an upturned snout, as suggested by their name.

 Because they burrow throughout the night, these snakes are more frequently discovered beneath rocks.
 They prefer to reside in sandy areas close to a reliable water source.